kcaisley/frida/notes/fom_microscopy.md

+Essentially, we need to look at the single shot precision/dispersion of the threshold, expressed in input referred charge, rather than, rather than any sort of continuous time resolution.
+This is going to matter more based on the noise of the system, then the 'number of the bits' of the output, as not all systems have output.
+All of our systems are 'single-shot', but readout can be either frame-based, or event based.
+	If event based, the 'dead time' is the 'data rate'
+	If frame based, we take the frame time as the data rate

+Like data transfer systems, we must compare the system at a certain 'error-rate', and at a current hit rate (data rate!)

+A low threshold improves detection efficiency and timing precision (from time walk), but also increases noise hit rate.
+In general, for timing precision/time walk, if we know what our minimum signal is, we can specify 99% of Siganl mxt be >2 threshold

+The dispersion (pixel to pixel variation), even after calibration, limits how low you can set the global threshold.

 dynamic range
 Noise / precision
 input energy → signal gain TF (not including sensor)				With hybrid, pair them with an ideal sensor, for DEPFET and monolithic, keep it seperate.

 Power consumption unit area
 Maximum hit rate (is this the same as dynamic range)

 Need to be able to comment on DEPFET peformance.

 thoughts on FOM: